jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 * red: make it fail

-  I add a line with the `unittest.TestCase <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase>`_ method for equality testing
+  I will add a line with the `unittest.TestCase <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase>`_ method for equality testing

   .. code-block:: python